Department of Kinesiology

 Earn your kinesiology PhD specializing in exercise physiology.
 Through in-depth study and research, explore how exercise affects the body and health.

-Earn a PhD in Kinesiology specializing in exercise physiology.
+Earn a PhD in Kinesiology specializing in exercise psychology.
 Through in-depth study and research, explore how exercise affects the body and health.

 - PhD in Kinesiology (Motor Control and Learning)

 The University of Georgia's PhD in Kinesiology motor control and learning specialization focuses on developmental aspects of movement and function across the lifespan.

 - PhD in Kinesiology (Sport Management and Policy)